 With over 30 years of law enforcement experience, Lance LoRusso is an attorney focused on law enforcement issues.
 He has done over 400 media interviews with FOX News, CNN, NPR, the Wall Street Journal, the New York Times, Radio Russia, and Al Jazeera, as well as many radio stations, television stations, and print media.
 His insights into officer involved shootings, use of force, law enforcement tactics and equipment, and the effects of media attention on law enforcement officers and agencies have encouraged media sources around the world to seek his opinion on law enforcement related events, training, and other issues.

 All of the profits from When Cops Kill and Blue News support law enforcement charities.
+He has donated over $25,000 to date.

 Lance LoRusso practices law in Atlanta, Georgia where he lives with his wife, Barbara and two English Labrador Retrievers, Porter and Stout.